By: Osama Alsheikh, Meinhardt (UK)

 As mentioned earlier, fire-stopping detailing at the junction between the façade and floor slab is extremely important to maintain the fire resistance at the compartmentation and prevent fire spread internally through the façade.
 Firestopping is usually required to have the same fire resistance as the floor slab (or the structure at the junction for example shear wall).

-However, the fire engineer should always be consulted for these requirements.
 In order to ensure fire stop contributes to the fire safety of the building and its occupants, it needs to be correctly tested to BS EN 1364-4 and classified in accordance with BS EN 13501-2.

 Brief about the choice of materials considering fire safety.